-OI t ile Cayı ilali islalius

-5. Enforc ement actions may include:

-a) counselling;

-b) remedial training;

-c) variation, suspension or revocation of a certificate, approval or authorisation;

-d) prosecution as provided for in the applicable legislation.

-6. Enforcement decisions must not be influenced by:

-a) personal conflict;

-b) personal gain;

-c) considerations such as gender, sexual orientation, race, religion, political views or affiliation; or

-d) personal, political or financial power of those involved.

-7. Enforcement decisions must:

-a) be fair and follow due process;

-b) be transparent to those involved;

-c) take into account the circumstances of the case and the attitude and actions of the service provider or individual when considering action;

-d) be consistent actions or decisions for like or similar circumstances; and

-e) be subject to appropriate internal review.
+- b) remedial training; - variation, suspension or revocation of a certificate, approval or authorisation; - d) prosecution as provided for in the applicable legislation. - 6.
+Enforcement decisions must not be influenced by: - a) personal conflict; - b) personal gain; - c) considerations such as gender, sexual orientation, race, religion, political views or affiliation; or - d) personal, political or financial power of those involved. - 7.
+Enforcement decisions must: - a) be fair and follow due process; - b) be transparent to those involved; - c) take into account the circumstances of the case and the attitude and actions of the service provider or individual when considering action; - d) be consistent actions or decisions for like or similar circumstances; and - e) be subject to appropriate internal review.